rheiland/PhysiCell_Studio/PhysiCell-model-builder-1.4/README.md

 Download the latest release, then run this python script from the root folder in your Terminal (or Command Prompt) shell:
 ```
 python bin/gui4xml.py

+or, for the experimental Studio (with a Run tab and Plot tab):
+python bin/gui4xml_with_vis.py --vis
 ```